core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

   Otherwise, how would a proxy forwarding the Ticket Request to a multicast-notification network learn the relevant token?

   (The client shouldn't really trust the server's statement about the requests' equivalence anyway).

+  \[ This is limited to Ticket Requests, and has become moot following the latest updates to the Multicast Notification document. \]

 * Is "deterministic encryption" something worthwhile to consider in COSE?